-litter bearers tilting the litter to about a 45° angle.
+Sometimes when I see this in litter practice, I see litter bearers tilting the litter to about a 45° angle.
 Not enough.
 When someone is immobilized and vomiting, you need to turn the litter a bit more than 90° to actually prevent aspiration (vomit going into the lungs).
 Ideal is to turn the litter entirely upside down so the patient is facedown.
-So if you are doing litter practice, you hear "STOP!
-VOMITING!" and people just turn the litter a little bit, tell them that what they're doing is a waste of time and that they just killed the patient, and show them how to do it the right way.
-Tell them I told you to do it.
+So if you are doing litter practice, you hear STOP!
+VOMITING!" and people just turn the litter a little bit, tell them that what they're doing is a waste of time and that they just killed the patient, and show them